-In short, the economic role of the BR suggests that the development is expected to generate approximately $\frac{s}{9(2)(b)(ii)}$ in direct expenditure over the coming five years.
-This would support total economic activity of \$37 million in GDP and employment of 495 employment years47 between 2022 and 2027 in the Queenstown Lakes economy.
+In short, the economic role of the BR suggests that the development is expected to generate approximatelys 9(2)(b)(ii) in direct expenditure over the coming five years.
+This would support total economic activity of \$37 million in GDP and employment of 495 employment years between 2022 and 2027 in the Queenstown Lakes economy.

 For the FTCA application we have estimated that the BR development will generate approximately 447 FTEs over the course of the 5 year period, in the Queenstown Lakes economy.
 Of these jobs around 250 FTE are direct employment related to the land development and dwelling construction.
-The applicant will undertake the land development, which is expected to directly generate 50 FTE (i.e. 20% of the direct FTE).
-The remaining 200 FTE will be employed by other businesses during the dwelling construction process, which is the development activity that is enabled by the applicant's subdivision.
+The applicant will undertake the land development, which is expected to directly generate 50 FTE (i.e. 20% of the direct FTE) and are expected to be employed for the first year of project.
+The remaining 200 FTE will be employed by other businesses during the dwelling construction process, which is the development activity that is enabled by the applicant's subdivision and are expected to be employed for the following four years of project.
+This means that in each year of the project there is expected to be 50 FTE directly related to the development.
 Notwithstanding the likely transfer effects, the Arrowtown community and economy will benefit from additional economic activity that BR will generate in the local area.